1. Home

 No Dress Code Stated

-When there's no guidance at all, use the venue and time of day as your guide.
+When there's no guidance, use the venue and time of day as your guide.
 Church ceremony: smart casual minimum.
 City hotel reception: cocktail-level.
 Outdoor barn wedding: a lovely dress with sensible footwear.
-Evening event: at least smart casual, leaning towards cocktail.
+Evening event: at least smart casual.
 When in doubt, it's better to be slightly over- than underdressed.